Perdido Street Station: Publishing history

+The book was published simultaneously in the UK and Australia in March 2000 by Macmillan.
+The UK edition was a hardcover, while the Australian version was a trade paperback; it featured a cover by Edward Miller and was marketed as a dark fantasy novel.
+A US paperback followed in March 2001 from Ballantine Del Rey.
+The book has been translated into French, Italian, Spanish, Czech, German, Dutch, Romanian, Polish, Bulgarian, Ukrainian, Japanese, and Korean and Russian.

 Awards

 Perdido Street Station was nominated for numerous prizes spanning the genres of science fiction and fantasy – for instance, both the British Fantasy Award and British Science Fiction Association Award – and won several honours, as detailed in the following table.
 It was also featured in Locuss poll of all-time best 20th century fantasy novels, where it ranked 6th place.